Humanity Declaration: Japanese view

 On 1 January 1946, the rescript was reported on the front page of many major newspapers.
 The Asahi Shimbun headline was "New year's day rescript paves way for peace and progress for the people as Emperor laments confusion of ideals."
-(Note: Japanese text: 「年頭、国運振興の詔書渙発（かんぱつ）　平和に徹し民生向上、思想の混乱を御軫念（ごしんねん）」) The Mainichi Shimbun headline was, "Rescript presented in the new year: The bonds of society are trust, respect, the Emperor, and the People."
-(Note: Japanese text: 「新年に詔書を賜ふ　紐帯は信頼と敬愛、朕、国民と供にあり」) The newspaper headlines did not mention divinity, only that peace and the emperor were with the people.
+(Note: Japanese text: 年頭、国運振興の詔書渙発　平和に徹し民生向上、思想の混乱を御軫念.)
+The Mainichi Shimbun headline was, "Rescript presented in the new year: The bonds of society are trust, respect, the Emperor, and the People."
+(Note: Japanese text: 新年に詔書を賜ふ　紐帯は信頼と敬愛、朕、国民と供にあり.)
+The newspaper headlines did not mention divinity, only that peace and the emperor were with the people.
 The emperor's refutation of divinity was not valuable as news.

 Critics of the Western interpretation, including Emperor Shōwa himself, argue that the repudiation of divinity was not the point of the rescript.
 Some argue that since this rescript starts with a full quote from the Five Charter Oath of 1868 by Emperor Meiji, the Emperor's true intention was that Japan had already been democratic since the Meiji Era and was not democratized by the occupiers.
 As was clarified in a press interview on 23 August 1977, the Emperor wanted the Japanese people not to forget pride in Japan.
 This interpretation is supported by the fact that the imperial rescript was published with a commentary by Prime Minister Kijūrō Shidehara that dwelt exclusively on the prior existence of democracy in the Meiji Era and did not make even passing reference to the emperor's "renunciation of divinity."

 Emperor Shōwa was persistent in the idea that the emperor of Japan should be considered a descendant of the gods.
 In December 1945, he told his vice-grand chamberlain Michio Kinoshita: "It is permissible to say that the idea that the Japanese are descendants of the gods is a false conception; but it is absolutely impermissible to call chimerical the idea that the emperor is a descendant of the gods."
 Shinto officials and right-wing groups throughout Japan today do not recognize the declaration as admitting that the emperor and country are not divine.

 The English rescript was discovered in 2005 and was published in the Mainichi Shimbun on 1 January 2006.
 Professor Osamu Watanabe sent the following comments to the newspaper:

 The material is very valuable because it allows you to compare and examine a series of steps from draft to rescript.
 In the rescript, the connection between phrases is poor and the subject is difficult to understand, but the draft is understood to focus on the denial of the emperor's deity.
 This is probably because the Japanese side swapped the front and back or added new ones to the draft.